alexcheng1982/google-maps-ruler/README.md

 ## User interactions

-After `google-maps-ruler` is initialized on the map, following user interactions are supported:
+After `google-maps-ruler` is bound to the map, following user interactions are supported:

 * Right click to add a new point.
 * Double-click on a point to remove it.